Netherlands M34: KNIL variant

 A version of the M34 was made for the Royal Netherlands East India Army (Koninklijk Nederlands Indisch Leger, KNIL).
 Produced by the Milwaukee Saddlery Company in the United States.
 The new model was christened the M38 and featured a trimmed rear skirt, omission of the front badge, a large rear neck flap, and ventilation holes in the liner pads for increased comfort in the hot East Indies.
 Aside from the changes listed above, the model was nearly identical to the M34.

 Romanian use

-Kingdom of Romania would order 628,000 M34s from the Dutch for use in its army and name it the M39.
-This model would be produced in the Verblifa Factory in the Netherlands in 1938, were painted green and featured on the front the crest of King Carol II of Romania.
-Once Carol II abdicated the crests would be ordered removed and new production helmets did not feature the crest, but this order was followed idly.
-Germany would continue to supply Dutch issue M34 and older M23/27 helmets to the Romanians with the Dutch crests removed, sometimes these helmets would have the German M31 liner instead of the original.
-The design of the M34 and its use by the Romanian as the M39 would go on to influence the future M73 and M73/80 helmets worn by Communist Romania.
+The Kingdom of Romania would order 628,000 M34s from the Dutch for use in its army and name it the M39.
+This model, produced in the Verblifa Factory in the Netherlands in 1938, was painted green and featured on the front the crest of King Carol II of Romania.
+Once Carol II abdicated the crests were ordered to be removed and new production helmets did not feature the crest, but this order was followed idly.
+Germany continued to supply Dutch issue M34 and older M23/27 helmets to the Romanians with the Dutch crests removed, sometimes these helmets would have the German M31 liner instead of the original.
+The design of the M34 and its use by the Romanian as the M39 would go on to influence the future M73 and M73/80 helmets worn by The Socialist Republic of Romania.